Yoast/whip/README.md

 The WordPress filters can also read the value previously set by the environment variables.

-As a general rule, the filter is the same as the environment variable lowercased.
+As a general rule, the filter is the same as the environment variable, but lowercased.

 ## Backwards compatibility policy